Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 What is the Statewide Transfer and Articulation Reporting System (STARS)?

-The STARS System allows public two-year students in Alabama to obtain a Transfer Guide/Agreement for the major of their choice.
-This guide/agreement, if used correctly, guides the student through their first two years of coursework and prevents loss of credit hours upon transfer to the appropriate public four-year university in Alabama.
-Although transfer guides/agreements can be printed only for two-year to four-year transfers, the STARS System can still provide guidance and direction to transfer students who have a different transfer situation.
+The STARS System allowed public two-year students in Alabama to obtain a Transfer Guide/Agreement for the major of their choice.
+This guide/agreement, if used correctly, would guide the student through their first two years of coursework and prevent the loss of credit hours upon transfer to their chosen public four-year university in Alabama.

 What is the Articulation and General Studies Committee (AGSC)?